a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-1.md

 ### Black

-[Black](https://github.com/python/black) is my preferred code formatter.
+<a href="https://github.com/python/black" target="_blank">Black</a> is my preferred code formatter.
 Compared to YAPF or autopep8, black is deliberately opinionated and provides very few configuration options.
 With the other formatting tools, you have to spend time tweaking the configuration until it produces your desired format.
 With black, the only setting I tweak is the maximum line length (I increase it from 79 to 99).

 This has an additional benefit if you are collaborating with others on a code base, since enforcing consistent style/format is difficult when everyone is using different customized autopep8 settings.
 Having a consistent style throughout a project will make your team more productive since less time will be spent conforming to style and the code will become easier to digest visually.